 Methods

 Here we consider a dynamic GLM with Conway-Maxwell Poisson (CMP) observations to describe time-varying spike counts.
 We first introduce the model.
 Although the CMP distribution allows us to flexibly model non-Poisson variability, one major challenge with using this model is that there are not closed-form solutions for the CMP likelihood.
-Here, we infer fit the model using a global Gaussian approximation, and we discuss several additional technical challenges that arise when using the CMP distribution with a dynamic GLM.
+Here, we fit the model using a global Gaussian approximation, and we discuss several additional technical challenges that arise when using the CMP distribution with a dynamic GLM.

 Dynamic Conway-Maxwell Poisson Model